anh-tong/anh-tong.github.io/_posts/2021-10-14-diffusion-process.md

 f(x,t) = \mathbb{E}[g(X(T)) \mid X(t)=x]
 $$

-This result is quite simple to figure out by using the martingale property of $f(x, t)$ as in the previous section.
+This result is quite simple to figure out by using the martingale property of $f(X(t), t)$ as in the previous section.
 Here is the outline of the proof

 $$
 \begin{aligned}